 For chatting and instant messaging, Tails includes the Pidgin Instant Messenger.

-To start Pidgin choose or click on the Pidgin icon in the application shortcuts.
+To start Pidgin choose or click on the Pidgin icon in the Favorites submenu.

 For more detailed documentation refer to the official Pidgin user guide.